ilastik/ilastik.github.io/documentation/counting/counting.md

 ![](fig/whichdata2.png)

-## How does it works, what do should you annotate
+## How does it works, what should you annotate
 In order to avoid the difficult task of segmenting individual objects, this workflow implements a supervised object counting strategy called **density counting**.
 The algorithm learns from user annotations a real valued **object density** whose integral over any **large** image region gives an estimate of the  **number of objects** in that region.
 In the following figure, note that the integral of the smooth density is a real number close to the true number of cells in the image.

 <!-- The annotations are provided by the user as **dots** for the centers of few training objects and as **brush-strokes** strokes for regions of background.